SabakiHQ/Sabaki/docs/guides/create-themes.md

 To pack your userstyle into a theme, run the following command:

-	$ asar pack ./theme ./theme.sabakitheme.asar
+	$ asar pack ./theme ./theme.asar

-`theme.sabakitheme.asar` will be created and is ready for distribution.
+`theme.asar` will be created and is ready for distribution.
 It can be installed in Preferences.